Confused Flour Beetles in Albuquerque NM

 Confused Flour Beetle Prevention

 Flour beetles feed and survive on the smallest bits of grain, so keeping storage areas clean and free of debris is crucial to prevent an infestation.
 Clean and vacuum pantry shelves regularly, paying attention to cracks and crevices.
 When shopping, look for leaky packages, inspect dry food items, and never purchase a broken or damaged package.
-Store dry food products in airtight containers or place in freezer.
+Store dry food products in airtight containers or place in the freezer.
 If an infestation is present, locate and discard all infested material.

 Need help with confused flour beetles?